 Tier 4 – Fun Extras

 The “Fun Extras” books will add some additional fun to a game.
-They are not referenced often and have a niche use.
+They are not referenced often or have a niche use.

 This is a very fun book for DMs to own.
 It is what I call a “throwback” book.
 It contains some of the most iconic D&D adventures from all the different editions but remade for D&D 5e.
 I recently ran the White Plume Mountain adventure as a one-shot and everyone had a great time.
 That is both the strength and weakness of this book.
 The book is a book of one-shots.

 There are a few issues I have with this setting book that is making me put it in Tier 4 in its current iteration.
 First of all, it’s PDF only which is a deal-breaker for many.
-Second, Wayfinder’s Guide to Eberron is currently playtesting material.
-This means that it is unfinished and will be updated as the book is revised or new content is added to it.
+Secondly, as of the release of Eberron: Rising from the Last War, this book is no longer the most complete option for your Eberron needs.